HaxeFoundation/HaxeManual/output/HaxeManual/website/target-lua-flags.md

 The Lua target enables the following define flags for the Haxe complier:

-* Enable special features for a specific Lua version.
+* `-D lua_ver` Enable special features for a specific Lua version.
 Currently, this flag will enable extern methods that are specific to certain versions (e.g. table.pack in Lua > 5.2).
-* Enable special features for LuaJIT.
+* `-D luajit` Enable special features for LuaJIT.
 Currently this flag will enable the `jit` and `ffi` module namespaces.

 ---